Skip navigation

 Panic attacks may change behavior and function at home, school, or work.
 People with the disorder often worry about the effects of their panic attacks.

-People with panic disorder may abuse alcohol or other drugs.
+People with panic disorder may misuse alcohol or other substances.
 They may feel sad or depressed.

 Panic attacks cannot be predicted.
 At least in the early stages of the disorder, there is no trigger that starts the attack.
 Recalling a past attack may trigger panic attacks.